waliaabhishek/ccloud-chargeback-helper/README.md

    ```
    confluent iam rbac role-binding create --principal User:<sa_id_generated_above>  --role MetricsViewer
-   confluent iam rbac role-binding create --principal User:<sa_id_generated_above>  --role OrganizationAdmin
+   confluent iam rbac role-binding create --principal User:<sa_id_generated_above>  --role BillingAdmin
    ```

-   MetricsViewer permission is required for this account to be able to pull the Objects API data.
+   MetricsViewer permission is required for this account to be able to pull the Objects API as well as the Metrics API data.
-   [OrganizationAdmin permission](https://docs.confluent.io/cloud/current/billing/overview.html#retrieve-invoices-and-costs) is required for this account to be able to pull the Billing API data.
+   BillingAdmin permission is required for this account to be able to pull the Billing API data.

 4. Create an API Key associated with this account
    ```